Common Loon with chicks

 © Pete Markham

-We all know about colts, calves and eaglets—but even experienced naturalists sometimes can’t remember the names for certain species.
+While we all know about colts, calves and eaglets—even experienced naturalists sometimes can’t remember the names for certain species.
 The various and oftentimes bizarre names used to describe animal offspring are often stumpers to even the best Trivial Pursuit player.

 For example, a baby toad is called, appropriately enough, a toadlet.
 On the other hand, a one-year-old male turkey is called a jake.